jonathanbgn/jonathanbgn.github.io/_posts/2020-09-29-chatbot-universal-sentence-encoder.md

 We did our best to think about what would be the most commonly asked questions but, of course, we cannot predict everything people will ask.
 This is why if you ask a question that is not present in our database, the bot can answer with something completely unrelated.
 To prevent this, we built a small logging system to be able to track the questions asked to the bot and which question it thought was the most similar (along with the similarity score).

 For example, here is what happened behind the scenes during the small conversation above.
 The first column is the user message.
 The second column is the most similar question (as based on the embeddings similarity).
 The third column is the best answer and the last column the computed similarity score.
-If the similarity score is not good enough, the bot will answer with a generic reply *"Sorry, I can not help with that yet"*.
+If the similarity score is not good enough, the bot will answer with a generic reply *" Sorry, I cannot help with that yet "*.

 ![Conversation Logs](/assets/images/taiwan-bot-logs.png)

 This logging system will also help us improve our answers as more people use the bot and new edge cases are found.
-Still no chatbot is perfect, and we think the bot will be most useful in context where humans can take over when the bot fails.
+Still, no chatbot is perfect, and we think the bot will be most useful in a context where humans can take over when the bot fails.
 For example, on Slack, we added the bot to a general FAQ channel where people can get assistance from both the bot and humans for more specific information.

 ![Chatbot on Slack](/assets/images/taiwan-bot-slack.png)